Browse Recipes › Chinese Fried Rice — Chow Fan (Chaufa)

 Vegetables

-• green onion / Chinese onion (cebollita china) (sliced, mostly green part — added at the very end)
+• stalks green onion / Chinese onion (cebollita china) (sliced, mostly green part — added at the very end)

 Steps